Professor Simon Finfer

 MBBS FRCP FRCA FCICM FAHMS MD

-Simon is an Professor at the University of New South Wales, and a Clinical Professor at the University of Sydney.
-He is a past-Chair of the Australian and New Zealand Intensive Care Society (ANZICS) Clinical Trials Group.
-He chairs the Council of the International Sepsis Forum, and is a member (Treasurer) of the Global Sepsis Alliance Executive.
-Simon is a member of the World Sepsis Day Steering Committee and recently co-chaired the 1st World Sepsis Congress, a two-day free online congress that attracted 14,000 registrants.
+Simon was a founding member and is a past-Chair of the Australian and New Zealand Intensive Care Society (ANZICS) Clinical Trials Group, immediate past chair of the Council of the International Sepsis Forum, and a member of the Global Sepsis Alliance Executive.
+Simon is a member of the World Sepsis Day Steering Committee and co-chaired the first and second World Sepsis Congresses, two-day free online congresses that attracted 14,000 and 20,000 registrants respectively.

 His postgraduate qualifications include Fellowships of the Royal Colleges of Physicians, the Royal College of Anaesthetists and the College of Intensive Care Medicine.
 He was elected to the ANZICS Honour Roll in 2011 and in 2012 he was awarded an honorary doctorate (Doctor of Medicine) by The Friedrich-Schiller University in Germany, an honour awarded once every 10 years.
 He is a Fellow of the Australian Academy of Health and Medical Sciences.